 Since our formation in September 1996, we have engaged in research and development programs.
 We have generated no revenue from product sales, do not have any products currently available for sale, and none are expected to be commercially available for sale until we have completed regulatory approval of PEDMARKTM.
 PEDMARKTM is currently our only product candidate.
 There can be no assurance that the research we fund and manage will lead PEDMARKTM or any future product candidate to become a commercially viable product.
-We have completed enrollment of two-Phase 3 studies for PEDMARKTM and initiated our NDA in the U.S. We anticipate substantial regulatory review prior to the commercialization of PEDMARKTM.
+We have completed two-Phase 3 studies for PEDMARKTM and completed submission of our NDA in the U.S. We anticipate substantial regulatory review prior to the commercialization of PEDMARKTM.

-We may require additional financing to obtain marketing approval of PEDMARK $^{TM}$ and commercialize PEDMARK $^{TM}$ and a failure to obtain this capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development, other operations or commercialization efforts.
+We may require additional financing to obtain marketing approval of PEDMARKTM and commercialize PEDMARKTM and a failure to obtain this capital when needed on acceptable terms, or at all, could force us to delay, limit, reduce or terminate our product development, other operations or commercialization efforts.

-Based on available resources, we believe that our cash and cash equivalents of \$22.8 million available and the \$12.5 million debt facility announced February 2019 are sufficient to fund our anticipated operating and capital requirements to NDA approval and the commencement of commercialization efforts.
+Based on available resources, we believe that our cash and cash equivalents of \$13.7 million available and the \$12.5 million debt facility announced in February 2019 (under which we had not yet made an borrowings) are sufficient to fund our anticipated operating and capital requirements to NDA approval and the commencement of commercialization efforts expected to occur later in 2020, subject to approval of our NDA.
 Moreover, we expect to continue to incur losses for the foreseeable future as we continue our development of and seek marketing approvals for PEDMARKTM.
+Further, we may not be able to secure NDA approval prior to the expiration of our debt facility in September 2020.
 We may not be able to obtain additional financing in sufficient amounts or on acceptable terms when needed.
 If we fail to arrange for sufficient capital on a timely basis, we may be required to curtail our business activities until we can obtain adequate financing.
 Debt financing must be repaid regardless of whether or not we generate profits or cash flows from our business activities.
 Equity financing may result in dilution to existing shareholders and may involve securities that have rights, preferences, or privileges that are senior to our common shares or other securities.
 If we cannot raise sufficient capital when necessary, we will likely have to curtail operations and you may lose part or all of your investment.